xaur/notes/invdos.md

 - this is debatable, but the time given to patch and upgrade was _somewhat_ reasonable (64 days between original submission and the public disclosure via CoinDesk)
 - the researchers have notified Decred about their intent to disclose publicly 13 days in advance (51 day since the original submission)
 - bug bounty program has proven to work and incentivize security research of Decred software
-- Decred and bug bounty got some media mentions (ZDNet)
+- Decred and bug bounty got some media mentions (ZDNet, Cryptoglobe)

 The bad bits: